htran7228/reactImgurAPI/README.md

     }

 ```
-*Not all images may display because some galleries links will have multiple images
+*Not all images may display because some galleries links will have multiple images.
+Must find the specfic property in the JSON object to access display all them.
+Otherwise it will not show up in the search or trending.